 Under California law, generators will still be required to send the generator copy of the manifest to DTSC by mail.
 The only exception is when a manifest starts and finishes as an electronic manifest in the e-Manifest system.

-The generator will send a legible copy to DTSC within 30 days of the shipment date to:
+The generator must send a legible copy to DTSC within 30 days of the date of delivery to:

 DTSC Generator Manifests

-The TSDF will submit all manifests, both paper and electronic, to U.S EPA within 30 days of the date of delivery, using one of the following options:
+The TSDF must submit a copy of all manifests to U.S. EPA within 30 days of the date of delivery, using one of the following options: